Skip to content

-Regularly drinking alcohol leads to weight gain.
+Regularly drinking alcohol leads to weight gain due to the empty calories that alcohol contains.
 Alcohol abuse can also contribute to malnutrition.

 Alcohol’s Effects on Weight